kongulov/kongulov.dev/_posts/2022-08-08-solid-liskov-substitution-principle.md

 This implies a ban on manipulating the data of the parent class and overriding the methods of the parent class with a change (but not an extension) of their functionality.
 It was a revolutionary approach for its time and still remains one of the most powerful design principles.

-First, let's look at an example that violates the LIP principle.
+First, let's look at an example that violates the LSP principle.
 ```php
 class MediaPlayer
 {